A series of stupid mistakes, combined with a stronger current than I have ever felt, resulted in the worst and most terrifying experience of my life!

 With him safely on my back again, holding on for dear life, I started to swim back toward shore, which was now even further away.
 Somehow, I felt stronger and more capable of combating the waves.
 I could no longer see Nate on the beach, so he must have been in the water trying to make his way to us.
 I thought, if nothing else, as long as we could minimize the water we were swallowing and keep moving in a generally forward direction, then he would get to us eventually.

 Suddenly, my knee bumped something hard and I realized that I had run into some coral, sitting higher in the water.
-I scrambled on top, where I could stand up and give us both a chance to catch our breath, trying to cough the ocean water out.
+I scrambled on top, where I could stand up and give us both a chance to catch our breath, while coughing the ocean water out.
 I saw Nate and he saw us.
 He was farther out and he started making his way back in.

 After catching my breath for just a moment, I was able to get us both the rest of the way to shore.